-STEP 9: After uploading the photo and signature, click on upload button after successful upload, a message will appear "Upload status: Images uploaded! like this.
+STEP 9: After uploading the photo and signature, click on upload button after successful upload, a message will appear "Upload status: Images uploaded!" like this.
 Click on "Next" button on the right side of the same page.

 STEP 10: After clicking "Next" button, a page asking for Payment Details will appear.
-Here you will enter the NEFT Transaction details for the registration of IARI Ph.D.
-Entrance Examination 2018-19.
+Here you will enter the Online Transaction details (UTR No.) for the registration of IARI Ph.D.
+Entrance Examination 2019-20.
 Fees for IARI Ph.D.
-Entrance Examination 2018-19 is ₹ 1000 for Gen/OBC category and ₹ 500 for SC/ST/PC/ CWSF category.
+Entrance Examination 2019-20 is1000 (One thousand only) for UR/OBC category and ' 500 (Five hundred only) for SC/ST/PC/CWSF category.
 After filling all the necessary details, click on "Save and Next" button.

 STEP 11: After clicking "Save and Next" button, preview of your application.
 Here you can review all your details that have been filled.
 After checking all the details check the declaration checkbox on the bottom of the page.
-After checking the checkbox a Final Submit button will appear below the checked box Click on button.
-After clicking on Final Submit button, an alert window will open asking for confirmation for submission.
+After checking the check box a Final Submit button will appear below the checked box Click on button.
+After clicking on Final Submit button, an alert window will open asking for conformation for submission.
 Click on "OK" to submit your application.